French industry slumps; Noyer echoes Hollande on growth

 But there are significant implementation risks.

-"Until the European authorities can stabilise the euro zone crisis with deeper fiscal and banking integration, uncertainty will remain high and push down the investment outlook," said HSBC economist Mathilde Lemoine.
+"Until the European authorities can stabilize the euro zone crisis with deeper fiscal and banking integration, uncertainty will remain high and push down the investment outlook," said HSBC economist Mathilde Lemoine.

 In the meantime, Noyer said, countries need to push ahead with efforts to close competitiveness gaps within the region, which are behind variations in rates of economic growth and large fiscal imbalances.